 Can get expensive: With substantial account balances, you may pay a significant amount.
 At some point, it’s reasonable to ask if it’s worth it.
 If an advisor charges $15,000 per year, is that appropriate?
 Again, it depends on the value you get from the relationship.
 But you probably need more than just asset management if you’re paying 1% on $1.5 million.

 Important: The details of your arrangement depend on the terms of your agreement and any regulatory bodies that your advisor works under.
-This information is general in nature and may not apply to your situation.
+This information is general in nature, could contain errors and omissions, and may not apply to your situation.
 Ask your advisor for disclosure documents such as Form ADV.
 Review your agreements and account statements to verify that all AUM billing is handled correctly.
+The author offers AUM options as well as flat-fee and hourly options.
 If you want to change your financial advisor, please feel free to reach out.